fishcus/KAP-manual/en/config/config_override.en.md

 - `kylin.cube.algorithm.layer-or-inmem-threshold`, default is 7;
 - `kylin.cube.aggrgroup.max-combination`, default is 4096;

 > Note: **DO NOT** set this parameter over 10000.
-Otherwise it will consume a lot of CPU and memory resources when calculating the dimension combination, may lead to browser unstable or KAP crash.
+Otherwise it will consume a lot of CPU and memory resources when calculating the dimension combination, may lead to browser unstable or Kyligence Enterprise Instance crash.
 If there are a number of dimensions in the Cube, it is recommended to set multiple Aggregation Groups (AGG).

 - `kylin.cube.aggrgroup.is-mandatory-only-valid`, default is false;
 - `kylin.engine.mr.config-override.`, default is empty string;